ESGF/esgf-auth/README.md

 {
     "ESGF_HOSTNAME":"my-node.esgf.org",
     "ESGF_SECRET_KEY":"o7GIieXmQzUGslstjWS7d8==",
-    "WEBAPP_SECRET_KEY":"xu0jf]LBUHfLHWbHXzBcDuffHaWQYrev8ojXXd1M",
+    "WEBAPP_SECRET_KEY":"xu0jf]LBUHfLHWbHXzBcDuffHaWQYrev8ojXXd1M"
 }
 ```
 where all values need to be changed by each site administrator.
-The value of "ESGF_SECRET_KEY" must match the value used to encode the authentication cookies that is configured in the THREDDS web.xml file.
+The value of "ESGF_SECRET_KEY" must match the value used to encode the authentication cookie that is configured in the THREDDS web.xml file.

 # Apache/mod_wsgi